Web under local loads – Nonlinear FEA

-On the right the vertical part of the chart is in the elastic region, and the inclined line represents the plastic region.
-If you would continue the analysis further the inclined line actually would rise again into vertical direction (on the left of the chart).
+On the right, the vertical part of the chart is in the elastic region, and the inclined line represents the plastic region.
+If you would continue the analysis further the inclined line actually would rise again into the vertical direction (on the left of the chart).
 I actually did the analysis from the previous example once more with many more steps and the chart then looks like this:

-The outcome is hidden in the inclined part of the chart: you should isolate it firstly and make a linear prediction on where the chart would cross the “0” point on horizontal axis (linear estimation available in excel is exactly what you need).
+The outcome is hidden in the inclined part of the chart: you should isolate it firstly and make a linear prediction on where the chart would cross the “0” point on the horizontal axis (linear estimation available in excel is exactly what you need).